EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ### Formatting of Message 3 {#asym-msg3-form}

-message_3 SHALL be a sequence of CBOR elements as defined below
+message_3 SHALL be a sequence of CBOR data items as defined below

 ~~~~~~~~~~~ CDDL
 message_3 = (